-- 1 Ensure that the NNMi 8.1x configuration is consistent across all HA nodes by forcing a failover, in turn, to each of the passive nodes. - 2 Determine which node in the NNMi 8.1x HA cluster is active: - Windows:
+- 3 Ensure that the NNMi 8.1x configuration is consistent across all HA nodes by forcing a failover, in turn, to each of the passive nodes. - 4 Ensure that all nodes in the NNMi 8.1x HA cluster are running NNMi 8.1x Patch 8 or a higher version of NNMi 8.1x.